Guide to Accompaning Singers on Guitar

 Chart-Reading

 Accompanying singers often involves sight-reading chord charts.
 It’s crucial to be adept at interpreting chord progressions on the fly.
 If you read standard notation and follow the melody, it is even better.
-Sometimes you may be asked to play portions of the melody in an interlude, intro, or other section, or you may want to play melody notes on top of your chords to cue the singer or keep him or her on track harmonically.
+Sometimes you may be asked to play portions of the melody in an interlude, intro, or other section, or you may want to play melody notes on top of your chords to cue the singer or keep them on track harmonically.

 Tempos

 In the absence of other instruments, you have to take charge of the tempo.
 Transcribe, notate, and be prepared to play each selection at the appropriate speed.
 Utilize tools like metronomes to internalize the tempo, ensuring a seamless performance.
+Maintaining a consistent tempo is crucial, as it provides a steady foundation for the vocalist.

 Transcribing

 If there is no sheet music at hand, but you do have an audio reference of the music to be played, accuracy in chart creation is paramount.
 Online chord sources may not always provide precise information.
 Hence, the ability to swiftly and accurately transcribe music is a valuable skill.
+This ensures that the music you play is true to the original recording and supports the singer effectively.

 Transposing

 Being able to transpose a song in real-time showcases a deep understanding of music theory.
 This skill is crucial when you’re asked to change the key of a piece on the spot.
+Transposing allows you to adapt to the vocalist’s range and make the performance comfortable for them, ensuring their best delivery.

 Form

 Stay vigilant to the structure of the song.
 Rehearsals may bring unexpected changes, demanding adjustments to your charts.
+Understanding the form of the song helps you navigate verses, choruses, bridges, and solos, keeping the performance cohesive and professional.

 Groove and Dynamics

 Pay close attention to style, groove, and dynamics.
 Understand when to add energy or take it down a notch to complement the singer’s performance.
+Dynamics play a crucial role in enhancing the emotional impact of a song and making the performance engaging.

 Support

 Your primary role is to support the vocalist at all times.
 Adapt to any spontaneous changes, ensuring the vocalist always shines.
 This might involve adapting to inadvertent key changes or on-the-fly shifts in the song’s form.
+Being responsive and flexible helps create a seamless performance.

 Solo Unaccompanied